Frequently Asked Questions About Medical Aid in Dying in Vermont

 Prescription Medication: $750

-Post-Mortem Arrangements: Cremation services average $1,325, plus optional $250 for shipment of the cremation remains.
+After death arrangements: Cremation services average $1,325, plus optional $250 for shipment of the cremation remains.
 If you opt to have the body transported, the costs depend on distance and weight.
 If you want copies of the Death Certificate sent to you from the funeral home, that cost is usually $95.

-Variable Costs: Medical Appointments: These appointments are often covered by your insurance.
+Medical Appointments: These appointments are often covered by your insurance.
 If insurance does not cover the consults, the cost for three required appointments is: $1,309 total.

-3) Does the medicine ever not work?
+3) Does the medication ever not work?

 The compounded formula has been carefully tested and refined over twenty years.
 It is the standard formula used by all states where Medical Aid in Dying is legal.
 The medication is effective when taken as directed.
 Your Wayfinders and medical team will review in advance how to prepare and what to expect, so you feel confident and supported.